aallam/aallam.github.io/_posts/rxjava/2019-03-19-rxjava:-windowing.md

 ```

 ### Time-based
-It is possible to can _cut-off_ windowed Observables _at time intervals_ :
+It is possible to _cut-off_ windowed Observables _at time intervals_ :
 ```kotlin
 fun main() {
     Observable.interval(300, TimeUnit.MILLISECONDS)